 All of the components so far keep our developer converting silver halides to metallic silver.
 This one slows down the developing action.

 If the developing agent is overly activated (too strong an alkaline environment) it will reduce all of the silver halides, not just the exposed ones that make up our image.
-To avoid this fog, we use a restrainer in our developer.
-This pulls back the action of the developing agent and encourages it to only work on the exposed silver halides.
+To avoid this fog of uncontrolled development, we use a restrainer in our developer.
+This pulls back the action of the developing agent and encourages it to only work on the exposed silver halide crystals.

 The most common restrainers are potassium bromide and benzotriazole.
-Some developers, such as D-76, are balanced well enough that they don’t need a restrainer.
+Some developers, such as D-76, are formulated so carefully that they don’t need a restrainer.

 Go read Troop and Anchell